 MICHELLE RAMOS, JD, has committed her career to servicing our most marginalized communities, those adversely impacted by issues of by race, gender, socio-economics, inequitable laws, and public policies.
 As project director of the Vera Institute of Justice, New Orleans office, she works with government and community partners to improve the criminal justice system through strategy, research and policy work.
 Michelle is completing her dissertation towards a PhD is psychology with an emphasis in race and cultural studies.
 Prior to her legal career, Michelle, a retired professional ballet dancer, worked as an executive director for multiple non-profit arts organizations and served as a program officer for Women’s Foundation of California.
 She was Director of Dance/NYC from 2006-2010.
 She has served as a panelist for several organizations including the NEA, EDA, New York City Department of Cultural Affairs and Los Angeles Department of Cultural Affairs.
 Michelle consults in communications strategy, diversity and equity training as well as leadership with non-profit organizations.
 She is the proud mother of a professional dancer/choreographer and since retiring from her own dance career Michelle has become a competitive Ironman triathlete and marathoner.

-NIYA NICHOLSON, Development Assistant, Gibney Dance; Chief of Staff, MOVE(NYC); Company Administrator, Nimbus Dance Works; freelance arts consultant; Member, Dance/NYC Junior Committee, a Harlem, NY native, is dedicated to gender-rejecting, racial and social justice work that serves as a conduit for transformative dialogic learning, cultural and creative capacity, and sustainability within the arts.
+NIYA NICHOLSON, a Harlem, NY native, has been dedicated to gender-inclusive, racial and social justice work that serves as a conduit for transformative dialogic learning, cultural and creative capacity and sustainability within the arts.
 As a creative movement artist, creative consultant, academic, and arts administrator, her foci recognize, problematize, and re-envision the cultural and social value of the arts in underserved and under-resourced communities.
-Niya also serves as a freelance creative consultant, choreographer, and performance artist with emerging curators, music and visual artists, and choreographers.
-Niya is an alumna of Fiorello H. LaGuardia HS of Music & Art and Performing Arts, and received her B.A. from Vassar College with concentrations in Psychology, Africana Studies, and Educational Studies in 2014.
-She has received the inaugural ALANA Exemplary Commitment to the Arts award and capital support to work with and learn from underserved communities in Chicago, Cuba, and Australia.
-She has presented work at the Black Girl Project 2015 Sisterhood Summit: “When We Free: Black Women, Girls & Emotional Emancipation!” and at the "Cosmic Possibility in Black Speculation" 2016 conference at Vassar College.
-While in the gestational phase of developing transcontinental arts education centers, Niya looks forward to continued arts policy advocacy, communal building, connections to ancestry and space, and self-care practitioning.
+Niya received her B.A. from Vassar College with concentrations in Psychology, Africana Studies, and Educational Studies, and is an alumna of Fiorello H. LaGuardia HS of Music & Art and Performing Arts.
+She is the recipient if the inaugural ALANA Exemplary Commitment to the Arts award and received capital support to work with and learn from communities in Chicago, Cuba and Australia.
+She has presented work at the Black Girl Project 2015 Sisterhood Summit: "When We Free: Black Women, Girls & Emotional Emancipation!" and at the "Cosmic Possibility in Black Speculation" at Vassar College.
+Niya currently serves as an arts administrator for Gibney Dance, MOVE(NYC), and Nimbus Dance Works and is a member of the Dance/NYC Junior Committee.
+Additionally, she serves as a freelance arts consultant; choreographer and performance artist with fellow choreographers, emerging curators, and music and visual artists.
+While in the gestational phase of developing transcontinental arts and education centers, Niya looks forward to continued arts policy advocacy, communal building, connections to ancestry and space, and being a self-care practitioner.

 PALOMA MCGREGOR is a New York-based, Caribbean-born choreographer whose work focuses on centering Black voices through collaborative, process-based art-making and organizing.
 She has worked with grandparents, children, environmental educators, academics and other artists to create a wide range of projects concerned with culture, environment and equity.
 Paloma does this as Director of Angela's Pulse, which creates and produces collaborative performance work dedicated to building community and illuminating bold, new stories. www.angelaspulse.org Paloma is currently developing the third major installment of Building A Better Fishtrap, an iterative performance project rooted in her 91-year-old father's vanishing fishing tradition.
 The work - which will premiere on the Bronx River in summer 2018 - examines what we take with us, leave behind and return to reclaim.
 She is also entering her fifth year shepherding Dancing While Black, a platform that supports dialogue, documentation, process and performance among Black dance artists.
 She is a collaborating member of The Skeleton Architecture and Black Women Artists for Black Lives Matter.
 Residencies include: 2016-18 NYLA Live Feed; 2014-16 BAX AIR; 2014 LMCC Process Space; 2013-14 NYU’s Hemispheric Institute of Performance and Politics AIR; 2013 Wave Hill Winter Workspace.
 Grants include: MAP Fund; Surdna Foundation Artist as Activist and Dance/USA Engaging Dance Audiences; Jerome Foundation Travel & Study Grant.